build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 For GitOps CI/CD pipeline,  configuration modifications and status changes to EKS clusters and workloads running on it stem from the code changes in Git (triggered by git push or pull request.
 GitOps recommends pull request).
 The traditional CI/CD pipeline works by the CI engine triggering kubectl create/apply or helm install/upgrade to deploy the cluster.Therefore, we believe that GitOps builds a more efficient and concise CI/CD pipeline.

-> **Best practice**
->
+> **Note**
-> Flux regularly pulls the configurations and deployment files from the repository, compares the current application load status of the cluster with the expected state described in the files, and when differences are detected, Flux will automatically synchronize the differences to the EKS cluster, ensuring that the workloads always run as expected.
+> **Best Practice:** Flux regularly pulls the configurations and deployment files from the repository, compares the current application load status of the cluster with the expected state described in the files, and when differences are detected, Flux will automatically synchronize the differences to the EKS cluster, ensuring that the workloads always run as expected.
-> Flux regularly pulls the application configurations and deployment files in the repository, compares the current application load status of the cluster with the expected state described in the files, and when differences are detected, Flux will automatically synchronize the differences to the EKS cluster, ensuring that the workloads always run as expected.

 We will demonstrate a specific application-"sock shop" and practical exercises to show how it achieves continuous integration and delivery on a GitOps CI/CD pipeline.